SystemsApproach/sdn/trellis.rst

 easy when writing code that is optimized for an ASIC-based forwarding pipeline, and in practice it makes heavy use of pre-processor conditionals (i.e., ``#ifdefs``).
 The code fragment shown below is the main control block of ``fabric.p4``\'s ingress function.
-The details of the options are beyond to scope of this book, but at a high level:
+Chapter 9 discusses these optional extensions in more depth, but at a high
+level:

 * **UPF (User Plane Function):** Augments IP functionality in support of 4G/5G Mobile Networks.